christikaes/macaroni-arch/README.md

-# Macaroni Matrix 🍝
+# Macaroni Architecture 🍝

 A code dependency visualization tool using Design Structure Matrix (DSM) to help you understand and analyze your codebase structure.

-## What is Macaroni Matrix?
+## What is Macaroni Architecture?

-Macaroni Matrix visualizes code dependencies in a hierarchical Design Structure Matrix format, making it easy to:
+Macaroni Architecture visualizes code dependencies in a hierarchical Design Structure Matrix format, making it easy to:
 - Identify circular dependencies
 - Understand module coupling
 - View cyclomatic complexity scores